Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Introduction

 Furthermore, the fundamental effect of IB leads to slight differences in the strong interaction between neutrons, protons, and between protons and neutrons.
 It originates from differences in the masses and electromagnetic charges of the up- and down-quarks~\cite{Miller:1990iz} and is expected to be weaker in the irreducible interaction between three nucleons~\cite{Friar:2004ca,Epelbaum:2004xf}.
 Although weak, the IB of the strong nuclear interaction plays an important role in \textit{ab initio}, and mean-field, analyses of infinite nuclear matter and finite nuclei, in particular towards the driplines with pronounced proton-to-neutron ratios (see, e.g., Refs.~\cite{Hagen:2015yea,GarciaRuiz:2016ohj,Brown:2017xxo,Koszorus:2020mgn,Roca-Maza:2018bpv,Hu:2021trw,Novario:2021low,Naito:2021uyk,Naito:2022hyb,Reinhard:2022jby}).
 It is therefore important to quantify the uncertainties pertaining to the LECs governing the strengths of the IB effects.
 Unfortunately, inferences conditioned solely on the world database of \NN{} scattering data~\cite{perez13-1,perez13-2}, which does not contain \nn{} cross sections, leaves the posterior of LECs acting (only) in the \nn{} isospin channel unconstrained.
-To handle this, a point-estimate of the leading charge-dependent LEC in the \nn{} channel is typically obtained using the empirical value for the corresponding scattering length, primarily in the $^{1}S_0$ partial wave.
+To handle this, a point estimate of the leading charge-dependent LEC in the \nn{} channel is typically obtained using the empirical value for the corresponding scattering length, primarily in the $^{1}S_0$ partial wave.
 This latter quantity parametrizes the total \nn{} cross section in the limit of zero scattering energy and its value is estimated from data on hadronic reactions that involve two neutrons in the initial and/or final state~\cite{Gardestig:2009ya}.
+A future prospect is to employ results from realistic lattice quantum chromodynamics to directly infer the values of the LECs~\cite{Chang:2018lqcd}.